-Are all Canadians required to participate?
+Were all Canadians required to participate?

-Is this test mandatory?
+Was the test mandatory?

 Since accuracy depends on complete information, dwellings selected to participate in this test must, by law, provide the information.
 Answers are collected under the authority of the Statistics Act and are kept strictly confidential.